 Recently I cooked a simple dinner of veggie burgers for my family.
 As I went through the various menial tasks involved – from chopping up onions to preparing burger buns – I silently thanked God for the food and his constant presence with me.
 The olive oil sizzling on my frying pan sounded like music.
 The cold, smooth slices of cheese felt refreshing in my hands.
 The pungent smell of pickles excited me.
 The finished burgers, with their colorful ingredients stacked on top of each other, looked like joyful sculptures.
 Every bite was an adventure as we savored layers of different tastes together.

 My physical senses became portals for spiritual wonder to flow through.
 I was in awe of the One who created the food as I enjoyed it.
+In my book Wake Up to Wonder, I describe how we can discover wonder through our sense of tasting, as well as through our senses of seeing, hearing, smelling, and touching.

 Although I was at home while cooking and eating dinner, I felt the wonder of being deeply connected.
 The food had all grown in the earth, nourished by wondrous natural systems that God had designed.
 It was harvested, prepared, packaged, delivered, and sold by people whose hard work had gotten it to the grocery store where I bought it.
 I thought of fellow shoppers at my local store.
 All of us tried to stay at least 6 feet apart from each other as we navigated the aisles, buying essentials without stockpiling anything, caring for each other as neighbors while peering at each other from our masked faces.
 We were all in this together.
 God was right there with us, I thought, as Deuteronomy 31:6 came to mind: "Be strong and courageous. ... for the Lord your God goes with you; he will never leave you nor forsake you."